What is Mentoring?

 BeScience – Network for Female Professors

 The BeScience network aims at all female professors and junior professors at the University of Stuttgart.
-Started in autumn 2016, it is designed to reinforce interdisciplinary cooperation and networking between female professors and junior professors, to promote the exchange of experience and skills, and to increase the visibility of female professors and junior professors as well as their research.
+Started in autumn 2016, it is designed to reinforce interdisciplinary cooperation and networking between female professors and junior professors, to promote the exchange of experience and skills, and to increase the visibility of female professors and assistant professors as well as their research.

 Social networks are an important part of successful career planning.
 In addition to our diverse mentoring programs aimed at different target groups, we also offer a MentoringLounge for current and former mentees.
 The setting is purposely designed to provide a multiplicity of possibilities for establishing and nurturing relevant contacts.